profdenis/web_services/doc/03_web_services.md

 Unlike REST and RPC APIs, GraphQL APIs need only a single URL endpoint.
 Similarly, you do not need different HTTP verbs to describe the operation.
-Instead, you indicate in the JSON body whether you’re performing a query or a mutation, as illustrated in Example 2-7.
+Instead, you indicate in the JSON body whether you’re performing a query or a mutation.
 GraphQL APIs support GET and POST verbs.

 #### Comparison of request–response API paradigms